martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### Change Expression

->[!WARNING] This component is still under development and may or may not change in future releases.
+>[!NOTE] This component is still under development and may or may not change in future releases.

 The change expression defines how a property changes when the state is activated.
 The result of a change expression is a floating-point precision number which changes a property value in some manner.
 The author may use other properties in the change expression.